concordant/c-crdtlib/README.md

 The Concordant CRDT library currently provides three main classes of CRDTs:
 - Counters: store an integer value which can be decremented and incremented.
-- Registers: strore a string value which can be reassigned.
+- Registers: store a string value which can be reassigned.
 - Collections: store multiple string values which can be reassigned.

 All object types support the following methods:

 * `toJson` serialises the object into a JSON string representing its current state.
-* `DeltaCRDT.fromJson` takes a JSON string and converts it to to an object state of its corresponding type (and fails if the JSON does not parse properly).
+* `DeltaCRDT.fromJson` takes a JSON string and converts it to an object state of its corresponding type (and fails if the JSON does not parse properly).